ZachKLYeh/Yolox_Annotation_Application/README.md

 This is the document for this yolox annotation app

+Getting started:
+This script can be wrap up into executable file via pyinstaller The yoloxm.onnx is the onnx file generated from yolox training You can made up the app by these two commands

+1.pip install pyinstaller
+2.pyinstaller main.py --onefile --add-data "yoloxm.onnx;." --windowed

-The executable file reside in "yolox/dist/main.exe"
+The executable file reside in yolox_annotation_application/dist/main.exe

-CONTENTS:
+DOCUMENT CONTENTS:
 --FEATURE INTRODUCTION
 --WARNING MESSAGES
 --ERROR MESSAGES